wllandrew/cs50-exercises/README.md

 ## ⚖️ Acaemic Honesty

-If you are currently taking CS50, keep in mind the course's academic honesty policy.
+If you are currently taking CS50, keep in mind the course's <a href="https://cs50.harvard.edu/x/2025/honesty/">academic honesty policy</a>.
 You should figure it out the solutions to all problem sets by yourself, and only then use repositories like this to compare answer and craft better solutions.

 ## 📚 Structure